ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 ### START FETCHES {#query_language-system-start-fetches}
 Provides possibility to start background fetches for inserted parts for tables in the `ReplicatedMergeTree` family:
+Always returns `Ok.` regardless of the table engine and even table or database doesn't exists.

 ``` sql
 SYSTEM START FETCHES [[db.]replicated_merge_tree_family_table_name]